mushtaqhussain/system-design/README.md

 # System Design

-Hey, welcome to the course.
-I hope this course provides a great learning experience.

-_This course is also available on my [website](https://karanpratapsingh.com/courses/system-design) and as an ebook on [leanpub](https://leanpub.com/systemdesign).
-Please leave a ⭐ as motivation if this was helpful!_
+_This course is forked.
+Original content available on [website](https://karanpratapsingh.com/courses/system-design) and as an ebook on [leanpub](https://leanpub.com/systemdesign).

 # Table of contents